In the guide

 In essence, sufficient information about the price of goods and services should be given to consumers in order for them to decide whether to buy.
 If the price information is not supplied, or is misleading to the extent that the consumer would not have bought the goods or had the service provided if they had known the correct price, the trader commits an offence.

 See 'Consumer protection from unfair trading' for more information.

-There are separate regulations (called the Business Protection from Misleading Marketing Regulations 2008) that prohibit advertising that misleads traders about the price of goods or services.
-See 'Business-to-business marketing'.
+There are separate regulations called the Business Protection from Misleading Marketing Regulations 2008, which prohibit advertising that misleads traders about the price of goods or services.
+These Regulations are covered in more detail in 'Business-to-business marketing'.